Nura Abba Rimi: Ambassadorship to Egypt

 During his ambassadorship, Nura Abba Rimi significantly strengthened the bilateral relations between Nigeria and Egypt in various fields, including trade, culture, and education.

 Rimi also worked to promote Nigeria's image abroad and attract foreign investments to the country.
 He organized events and exhibitions that showcased Nigeria's rich heritage, diverse culture and investment opportunities to the people of Egypt.
 In collaboration with Nigeria-Egypt Cultural and Socio-Economic Forum (NECSEF) and the Egyptian African Businessmen's Association (EABA) the Embassy of Nigeria in Cairo, under his headship organized the maiden edition of the Nigeria–Egypt Trade Conference and Exhibition (NETCE) in October, 2022.

 President Abdel Fattah Al Sisi of Egypt (left) and Ambassador Nura Abba Rimi, Nigeria's Ambassador to Egypt, during the presentation of Letter of Credence to President Abdel Fattah Al Sisi of Egypt on 15 September 2021 at the Al-Tahra Palace in Cairo.

+Permanent Secretary of the Federal Civil Service

+On 24 November 2023, President Bola Tinubu approved the appointment of Nura Abba Rimi as one of eight new Permanent Secretaries in the Federal Civil Service following a nationwide selection process conducted by the Office of the Head of the Civil Service of the Federation.
+According to the Presidency, Rimi emerged among the successful candidates after what it described as a "diligent assessment process", and was expected to contribute to the implementation of the administration's Renewed Hope agenda through improved public service delivery.

+Rimi officially assumed office as Permanent Secretary of the Federal Ministry of Industry, Trade and Investment on 17 January 2024.
+During the handover ceremony, he described the ministry as central to the Federal Government's economic reform programme, noting that a majority of the priorities contained in the administration's Eight-Point Agenda fell within the ministry's mandate.
+He called on the ministry's management and staff to work collaboratively in implementing policies aimed at industrial development, trade expansion, investment promotion and poverty reduction.

+In March 2026, the Federal Government redeployed Rimi to serve as Permanent Secretary of the Federal Ministry of Steel Development, where he succeeded Christopher Osaruwanmwen Isokpunwu following an official handover ceremony in Abuja.